Washington Monument

 U.S. national memorial in Washington, D.C.

-The Washington Monument is a 555 foot tall obelisk on the National Mall in Washington, D.C., built to commemorate George Washington, a Founding Father of the United States and the nation's first president.
+The Washington Monument is a 555 ft tall obelisk on the National Mall in Washington, D.C., built to commemorate George Washington, a Founding Father of the United States and the nation's first president.
 Standing east of the Reflecting Pool and the Lincoln Memorial, the monument is made of bluestone gneiss for the foundation and of granite for the construction.
 The outside facing consists of three different kinds of white marble, as the building process was repeatedly interrupted.
 The monument stands 554 ft 7+11/32 in tall, according to U.S. National Geodetic Survey measurements in 2013 and 2014.
 (Note: Several heights have been specified, all of which exclude the foundation, whose top is 15 ft 8 in above the pre-construction ground level.
 The foundation is surrounded by a grassy knoll, which serves as a buttress for the monument's foundation and effectively places the monument's foundation below ground level.